Technology

 2.2.1.
 Technology infrastructure and digital capacity of schools

-Electricity: Article 12 of the Electricity Law of the People’s Republic of China (amended in 2018) indicates that the state formulates relevant policies to support and promote electric power construction.
-Article 47 of the Electricity Law of the People’s Republic of China (amended in 2018) indicates that the state implements preferential policies for rural electrification and gives key support to the construction of rural electricity networks in ethnic minority areas, remote and poor areas.
+Electricity: Article 12 of the 1995 Electricity Law of the People’s Republic of China (amended in 2018) indicates that the state formulates relevant policies to support and promote electric power construction.
+Article 47 of the 1995 Electricity Law of the People’s Republic of China (amended in 2018) indicates that the state implements preferential policies for rural electrification and gives key support to the construction of rural electricity networks in ethnic minority areas, remote and poor areas.

 Computers and devices: The 13th Five-Year Plan for Education Informatisation provides for “encouraging schools to create conditions for equipping teachers and students with teaching terminals”.
-On April 16, 2018, the Ministry of Education released the Specifications for Digital Campus Construction for Primary and Secondary Schools (for trial implementation) suggesting “to equip every classroom with an appropriate number of public computers that organically fit into the classroom environment”.
-According to the Guidance on Promoting the Construction of New Educational Infrastructure to Build a High-Quality Education Support System, “personal learning terminals that meet technical standards and learning needs are popularised in places where they are available to support personalised teaching and learning under network conditions.”
+In 2018, the Ministry of Education released the Specifications for Digital Campus Construction for Primary and Secondary Schools (for trial implementation) suggesting “to equip every classroom with an appropriate number of public computers that organically fit into the classroom environment”.
+According to the 2021 Guidance on Promoting the Construction of New Educational Infrastructure to Build a High-Quality Education Support System, “personal learning terminals that meet technical standards and learning needs are popularised in places where they are available to support personalised teaching and learning under network conditions.”

 2.2.2.
 Technology and learning environments

-In June 2016, the Ministry of Education released the 13th Five-Year Plan for Education Informatisation which proposes to “develop online education and distance learning, promote open sharing of various high-quality educational resources, and provide services to the whole society”.
-In September 2019, the Ministry of Education and eleven other agencies issued the Guidance on Promoting Healthy Development of Online Education to regulate “the development and use of quality online education platforms”.
-On February 6, 2020, the Ministry of Education (MOE) issued the Notice on Supporting Education and Teaching with Information Technology during the Epidemic Prevention and Control Period prepared by the Office of the Leading Group for Responding to the COVID Epidemic, defining six major tasks such as “improving network support conditions”, “enhancing platform service capabilities”, “pooling resources from various social parties” and “adopting appropriate teaching methods”.
+On February 6, 2020, the Ministry of Education (MOE) issued the Notice on Supporting Education and Teaching with Information Technology during the Epidemic Prevention and Control Period prepared by the Office of the Leading Group for Responding to the COVID Epidemic, defining six major tasks such as “improving network support conditions, enhancing platform service capabilities, pooling resources from various social parties and adopting appropriate teaching methods”.
 For preventing and controlling COVID-19, the Ministry of Education issued the Notice on Enhancing Activities within the ‘Ensuring Learning Undisrupted When Classes Are Disrupted’ Initiative in Primary and Secondary Schools to further strengthen online learning guidance for this initiative to be implemented in an orderly, effective and in-depth manner, and to ensure the continuity of learning.
+A week later, on February 12, 2020, against the backdrop of the COVID-19 outbreak, an emergency policy initiative called “Suspending Classes Without Stopping Learning” was launched by the Chinese Government to continue teaching activities as schools across the country were closed.
+Four main resources are specified in “Suspending Classes Without Stopping Learning”: National Primary and Secondary School Network cloud platform, special TV channels, online learning platforms in some provinces, cities, and primary and secondary school; other resources (such as digital textbooks and digital teaching resource library).

 2.3.
 Technology competencies of learners and teachers